|Address||Azinhaga Sta. Comba, Celas

 AIBILI is ISO 9001 certified for all its activities and has a Data Centre certified by ECRIN-ERIC.

-The main goals of AIBILI are clinical research in order to test translational research and achieve innovation by converting basic research knowledge into clinical practice.
+The main goals of AIBILI are clinical research in order to test novel therapies and innovative products by converting research knowledge into clinical practice.

 AIBILI has a long-standing tradition of clinical research in ophthalmology, with a particular focus on Diabetic Retinopathy and Age-Related Macular degeneration, being internationally recognized for its innovations in the area of imaging biomarkers in ophthalmology.